bruce965/quick-backup/README.md

 Keep in mind that creating a backup on the same storage device will not protect from computer viruses or failure of the storage media.
-Use different devices to store your backups, and keep the disconnected whenever possible.
+Use different devices to store your backups, and keep them disconnected whenever possible.

 ```txt
 ./QuickBackup init